 Goldhagen, born in 1959, received a B.A. (summa cum laude), M.A., and Ph.D. from Harvard University.
 His doctoral dissertation, on which Hitler’s Willing Executioners was based, was awarded the American Political Science Association’s Gabriel A. Almond award for the best dissertation in comparative politics (1994).
 Until deciding to devote himself full time to writing and speaking, he was a professor in Harvard University’s Government and Social Studies departments.

 Goldhagen’s essays and columns can be found in the New York Times, Los Angeles Times,Washington Post, New Republic, Forward, The Sunday Times, The Guardian, Die Zeit,Süddeutscher Zeitung, Die Welt, Le Monde, Corriere della Sera, La Repubblica, El Pais, El Mundo, Ha’aretz, Gazeta Wyborcza, The Australian and many other national and international publications.
-He has appeared on many national television and radio programs around the world, including The Today Show, The O’Reilly Factor, and Charlie Rose, and has been profiled on television, including on Dateline, and in magazines, including the New York Times Magazineand the New York Review of Books.
+He has appeared on many national television and radio programs around the world, including The Today Show and has been profiled on television, including on Dateline, and in magazines, including the New York Times Magazineand the New York Review of Books.
 Goldhagen and his work have been, together with the eponymous international debate, the “Goldhagen Debate,” the subject of dozens of scholarly and popular books.

 Named to the Forward 50, Goldhagen lectures frequently nationally and internationally on diverse subjects about genocide and its prevention, the Holocaust, the Catholic Church and Jews, Israel, antisemitism today, and Political Islam.